 This geranium has been growing at Bressingham for some time but has only recently been named.
-Neat clumps of pale green leaves and bright semi-double pink flowers from May to September.
+Neat clumps of pale green leaves and bright single and semi-double pink flowers from May to September.

 Loved by bees